-Todd G. Miller is a Principal in the Southern California office of Fish & Richardson P.C.
-For the past fifteen years, Todd has helped clients in the medical device field to achieve their business, patent litigation and related intellectual property objectives.
-He represents innovative, technology driven clients whose products improve the lives of patients with renal, cardiac, orthopedic and other medical needs.
+Todd Miller is a Principal in the Southern California office of Fish & Richardson P.C.
+For the past twenty years, he has helped clients in the medical device field to achieve their business, patent litigation and related intellectual property objectives.
+He represents innovative, technology driven clients whose products improve the lives of patients with renal, cardiac, orthopedic, vision care and other medical needs.
+Todd brings a refined and pragmatic approach to litigation case management, which permits him to create teams that efficiently run complex litigation matters on budget while delivering exceptional results for his clients.
 As a licensed patent attorney, Todd has particular expertise in the coordination of post-grant review and litigation strategies.
-Todd also has significant experience in preparing complex patent licensing agreements.
-Todd brings a refined and pragmatic approach to litigation case management, which permits him to create teams that efficiently run complex litigation matters and deliver exceptional results for his clients.
+Todd also has significant experience in negotiating and structuring complex patent licensing deals and resolving licensing disputes.

-JD, University of San Diego School of Law
+University of San Diego School of Law 1992 J.D.
+Member, San Diego Law Review cum laude

 Graduate of National Institute for Trial Advocacy (NITA) courses in Instructor Training and many aspects of litigation practice.
 Extern law clerk to the Honorable David R. Thompson, United States Court of Appeals for the Ninth Circuit.